ecency/docs/src/content/docs/get-started/how-it-works.md

 ---
-title: How does Ecency work
+title: How does Ecency work?
 ---

 Ecency stores and reads data from the blockchain, and thus data is accessible and uncensored.
 Ecency rewards content creators with built-in incentive mechanism of blockchain, with tokens (HIVE, HIVE DOLLARS, HIVE POWER) as well as Points.
 Tokens can be purchased and sold in major cryptocurrency exchanges (e.g. Binance, Bittrex).
 Points could be utilized within platform and traded for goods, services.